xz-stjude/MitoEdit/README.md

 ### Optional data and data parameters:
 #### Input File:
-- The path to a text file containing the mtDNA sequence.
+- The path to a file (.txt or .fasta) containing the mtDNA sequence.
 - If not provided, MitoEdit will use a default file of the human mtDNA based on [NC_012920.1](https://www.ncbi.nlm.nih.gov/nuccore/251831106)

 ## What MitoEdit outputs are included?